detfaellesdesignsystem/dkfds-components/.github/ISSUE_TEMPLATE/foresl--ny-feature--feature-request-.md

 ---

+[Brug dette issue til at ønske tilføjelse af nye komponenter, ny funktionalitet eller andet der ikke allerede findes i designsystemet.
+(Use this issue to request new features, functionality or other that doesn't already exist in the design system.)]

 **Skyldes dit forslag et særligt behov eller et problem?
 Beskriv venligst.
 (Is your feature request related to a certain need or problem?
 Please describe.)**
 Beskriv problemet klart og præcist.
 Fx jeg har ofte brug for, at kunne...
 (A clear and concise description of what the need or problem is.
 Ex.
 I often need to be able to...)